- Search The Registry

 *Don Haskins was born on this date in 1930.
 He was a white-American college basketball coach.

-From Enid, Oklahoma, he was nicknamed "The Bear" and from 1949 – 1952, played college basketball for three years under coach Henry Iba at Oklahoma A&M (now Oklahoma State University).
-After college and a stint with the Amateur Athletic Union's Artesia Travelers, Haskins began coaching small-town Texas high schools (Benjamin, Hedley and Dumas) from 1955 to 1961.
+From Enid, Oklahoma, he was nicknamed "The Bear."
+From 1949 – 1952, he played college basketball under coach Henry Iba at Oklahoma A&M (now Oklahoma State University) for three years.
+After college and a stint with the Amateur Athletic Union's Artesia Travelers, Haskins began coaching small-town Texas high schools (Benjamin, Hedley, and Dumas) from 1955 to 1961.
 He took a pay cut for a chance to be a college coach, accepting a job offer at Texas Western College—now known as the University of Texas at El Paso (UTEP) in 1961.

-Although Haskins was never able to duplicate his 1966 success, he is nonetheless regarded as an important figure in basketball history.
+Although Haskins could never duplicate his 1966 success, he is nonetheless regarded as an important figure in basketball history.
 Among the players he coached at UTEP over the years were future NBA all-stars Nate Archibald, Tim Hardaway, and Antonio Davis.
 Other UTEP alums moving to the NBA included Marlon Maxey and Greg Foster.
-He was also a mentor for several future coaches, including Nolan Richardson and Tim Floyd.
+He also mentored several future coaches, including Nolan Richardson and Tim Floyd.

 He was enshrined into the Naismith Memorial Basketball Hall of Fame in 1997 as a basketball coach.
-His 1966 team was inducted in its entirety by the same Hall of Fame on September 7, 2007.
-A street is named after him in El Paso's East side.
-The arena he coached in is now known as "The Don Haskins Center".
+The same Hall of Fame inducted his 1966 team on September 7, 2007.
+A street is named after him in El Paso's Eastside.
+The arena he coached in is now known as "The Don Haskins Center."
 Bob Knight was Haskins' fishing partner and one of his best friends.
-Another good friend, Norm Ellenberger, is former coach of the New Mexico Lobos.
-In 1997, he was inducted into the Oklahoma Sports hall of Fame.
+Another good friend, Norm Ellenberger, is the former coach of the New Mexico Lobos.
+In 1997, he was inducted into the Oklahoma Sports Hall of Fame.
 Don Haskins died on September 7, 2008.